 UMHB Student Achievement Website Data

 UMHB takes retention rates very seriously because student retention is the backbone of student achievement.
-If students do not retain, then they cannot achieve.
+If students do not persist, then they cannot achieve.
 Student retention reflects how well the University is accomplishing its mission.
 Therefore, UMHB promotes retention through various initiatives on campus.

 Approximately 30% of all UMHB students did not start at the University but instead transferred to UMHB at some point in their academic career.
 Because transfer students constitute a large portion of our student body, their success is important.